Ethena USDe (USDE) Price Hits $1.00 on Major Exchanges

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Ethena USDe’s total supply is 2,678,637,993 tokens.
+Ethena USDe’s total supply is 2,659,676,172 tokens.
+The official website for Ethena USDe is www.ethena.fi.
 Ethena USDe’s official Twitter account is @ethena_labs.
-The official website for Ethena USDe is www.ethena.fi.

 Buying and Selling Ethena USDe

-It is usually not presently possible to buy alternative cryptocurrencies such as Ethena USDe directly using U.S. dollars.
-Investors seeking to acquire Ethena USDe should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Ethena USDe using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Ethena USDe directly using U.S. dollars.
+Investors seeking to acquire Ethena USDe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ethena USDe using one of the exchanges listed above.

 Receive News & Updates for Ethena USDe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ethena USDe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.